Aiven-Labs/fish-and-chips-and-kafka/src/README.md

 -----------

+## Is an array of strings a better order structure?

-Discussion: is the array of strings actually a better representation of an order than an array of arrays of strings?
+Is the array of strings actually a better representation of an order than an array of arrays of strings?
 In a real situation, we'd have "names" for menu items - hence `"chips & chips"` would *actually* be `"large chips"`, and the price for `"cod & chips"` might be different than the sum of